laravel-notification-channels/telegram/README.md

 #### Using onError Callback

-> You can handle exceptions for individual notifications using the `onError` method in your notification:
+> You can handle exceptions for an individual notification by attaching an `onError` callback:

 ```php
 public function toTelegram($notifiable)